Transmission of identity across generations

 À lire aussi

-The Labex Who Am I? invites you to its next annual meeting, “Interdisciplinary Perspectives on Identity: from Single Cells to Organism and Beyond”, which will take place on November 27-29 in Paris.
-Save the date for the Labex Who Am I? annual meeting!It will take...
+The Labex Who Am I? invites you to its closing conference, “Interdisciplinary Perspectives on Identity: from Single Cells to Organism and Beyond”, which will take place on November 27-29 in Paris.
+The Labex Who Am I? final conference will take place on November 27, 28...

 Pint of Science festival 2024